Zhillp/ProgressBar/README.md

 |  |  |

 ## The code
+The code for the example of Progress Bar over [here](https://github.com/Zhillp/ProgressBar)
 ### activity_main.xml
 The activity_main.xml contains the layout for the progress bar example.
 Inside the activity_main.xml, it contains 3 buttons, 2 textviews and 2 progressbar xml tags, the 3 buttons in the xml file are for both the determinate and indeterminate progress bar.
 There are 2 buttons for the indeterminate progress bar and the 1 button is for the determinate progress bar.
 For the indeterminate progress bar I placed a start and stop button and for the determinate progress bar I placed a start button for it.
 The 2 textviews are to tell whether is it a indeterminate progress bar or a determinate progress bar.
 The 2 progress bar tags are for indeterminate and determinate progress bars.